Wausau, Wisconsin: Primary and secondary

 Wausau is served by the Wausau School District, which has 14 elementary schools, two middle schools (John Muir and Horace Mann), and two high schools (Wausau East, Wausau West) and two charter schools (Wausau Engineering and Global Leadership Academy and Enrich Excel Achieve Learning Academy).
 Wausau Engineering and Global Leadership (EGL) Academy is a public charter school housed in Wausau East High School serving grades 9–12 and emphasizing science, technology, engineering and math.
 D.C.
 Everest Area School District also serves a large part of the Wausau area.
 This school district has 7 elementary schools, one middle school, one junior high, and one senior high.
 They also have a 4K Program.

 Wausau Area Montessori Charter School serves grades 1–6 and is housed at Horace Mann Middle School.
 Two kindergarten classes are available at the Montessori Children's Village and Rib Mountain Montessori.
 The Excel, Enrich, Achieve (EEA) Learning Academy is a public charter school in the Wausau School District, housed in Wausau East High School, and is for students who do not find the traditional school setting to be a fit for their academic needs.
 EEA services grades 6–12.
 The Idea Charter School, a project-based charter school that is a part of the D.C.
 Everest School District, had its first year in operation in the 2011–2012 school year.
 The charter school serves grades 6–12.

 The city's Roman Catholic parochial schools are known as the Newman Catholic Schools.
 They include St. Anne, St. Michael and St. Mark, Newman Middle School, and Newman Catholic High School.
-Other parochial schools include Trinity Lutheran grade school (Lutheran Church–Missouri Synod), Our Savior's Lutheran School (Pre-K–8) (Wisconsin Evangelical Lutheran Synod), Faith Christian Academy (K4–12), and a K–8 school operated by the Seventh-day Adventist Church.
+Other parochial schools include Trinity Lutheran grade school (Lutheran Church–Missouri Synod), Our Savior's Lutheran School (Pre-K–8) (Wisconsin Evangelical Lutheran Synod), Faith Christian Academy (K4–12), a non-denominational Christian school.

 Colleges and universities

-Wausau is home to the University of Wisconsin–Stevens Point at Wausau, a two-year university satellite campus of the University of Wisconsin–Stevens Point.
-The university houses the Wisconsin Public Radio Station.
-The city is also home to Northcentral Technical College, a two-year technical college, as well as satellite campuses of Lakeland University, Rasmussen University, and Medical College of Wisconsin.
+Wausau is home to Northcentral Technical College, a two-year technical college, as well as satellite campuses of University of Wisconsin–Stevens Point at Wausau [via NTC Campus], Rasmussen University, and Medical College of Wisconsin.